eedavidwu/DeepJSCC-MIMO/README.md

 - Training time can be optimized:
   - Current training is slow due to **SVD decomposition**.
   - Consider accelerating with **GPU support**.
+- If the GPU memoary is not allowed, another simple way is to train across 128x128 patches, and reconstruct image in patch-wise and then compute PSNR.
+(Still can match the similar SOTA performance.)

 > **Note**: The code is currently uncleaned.
 I will clean it and make it more user-friendly when I have time.